Medaria Arradondo: Who Is The Chief Of Police In Minneapolis, Minnesota?

 “I did not need days or weeks or months or processes or bureaucracies to tell me what occurred out here last Monday was wrong.”

-After a week that saw his hometown in flames and the reputation of his police department destroyed, Arradondo’s course of action will define not just Minneapolis, but the relationship between police and the black community across the country.
+After a week that saw his hometown in flames — and the reputation of his police department in question — Arradondo’s course of action will define his department’s relationship with Minneapolis.
+His reaction to the furor may also impact the relationship between police and the black community across the country.

 Arradondo Has Been With The Minneapolis Police Department Since 1989